 - A barcode scanner (recommended)

-- Printed packing slips containing either an order number barcode or a scan-to-view barcode
+- Printed packing slips containing a scan-to-view barcode (order number barcodes not yet supported)

 - A USB scale or preconfigured order weights